8796

 When considering an investment in Monolithic Power Systems, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 There are numerous reasons why we think Monolithic Power Systems is one of the best semiconductor companies out there.
-For starters, its impressive revenue growth over the last three years suggests it's increasing its market share, and its growth over the next 12 months is expected to exceed that.
+While we'd expect growth rates to moderate from here, its impressive revenue growth over the last three years suggests it's increasing its market share.
 Additionally, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion, and its stellar ROIC suggests it has been a well-run company historically.

-Monolithic Power Systems's price-to-earnings ratio based on the next 12 months is 50.2x.
-Looking at the semiconductors landscape today, Monolithic Power Systems's qualities really stand out, and we really like it at this price.
+The market is certainly expecting long-term growth from Monolithic Power Systems given that its price-to-earnings ratio based on the next 12 months of 47.9x is much higher than other semiconductor companies.
+But looking at the semiconductors landscape today, Monolithic Power Systems's qualities as one of the best businesses really stand out and we still like it at this price, despite the higher multiple.

-Wall Street analysts covering the company had a one-year price target of $632.75 per share right before these results (compared to the current share price of $645.41).
+Wall Street analysts covering the company had a one-year price target of $758.08 per share right before these results (compared to the current share price of $665), implying they saw upside in buying Monolithic Power Systems in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.